Site reliability engineering

-Site Reliability Engineering (SRE) is a discipline in the field of Software Engineering and IT infrastructure support that monitors and improves the availability and performance of deployed software systems and large software services (which are expected to deliver reliable response times across events such as new software deployments, hardware failures, and cybersecurity attacks).
-There is typically a focus on automation and an infrastructure as Code methodology.
+Site reliability engineering (SRE, also known as service reliability engineering) is a discipline in the field of software engineering and IT infrastructure support that monitors and improves the availability and performance of deployed software systems and large software services (which are expected to deliver reliable response times across events such as new software deployments, hardware failures, and cybersecurity attacks).
+There is typically a focus on automation and an infrastructure as code methodology.
 SRE uses elements of software engineering, IT infrastructure, web development, and operations to assist with reliability.
 It is similar to DevOps as they both aim to improve the reliability and availability of deployed software systems.

 History

 Site Reliability Engineering originated at Google with Benjamin Treynor Sloss, who founded SRE team in 2003.
 The concept expanded within the software development industry, leading various companies to employ site reliability engineers.
 By March 2016, Google had more than 1,000 site reliability engineers on staff.
 Dedicated SRE teams are common at larger web development companies.
 In middle-sized and smaller companies, DevOps teams sometimes perform SRE, as well.
 Organizations that have adopted the concept include Airbnb, Dropbox, IBM, LinkedIn, Netflix, and Wikimedia.